GormR/HW_for_AgOpenGPS/central_unit_3.0_Teensy/README.md

 # Functional Description (to be continued..)

-The Arduino part including roll sensor, ADC and digital inputs is a copy of what BrianTee sugested.
+The part including roll sensor, ADC and digital inputs is a copy of what BrianTee sugested.
 Many thanks for his great work!

-An ESP32 module is mountable to provide dual-RTK and CAN.
+Dual-RTK and up to 3 CANs are provided.

 The motor driver is the one of the IBT-2.
 It comes with separated 2-channel power lines at the power plug, so that a double-pole switch with positively opening contacts may be used for safe switch-off.
 This is especially mandatory for hydraulic steering.
 Furthermore, a DCDC converter may be used to generate 24V for driving the common Phidgets-Motor with increased dynamic.

 The fifth pin of the power plug may either be used for a protected digital output (jumper on 1-2 of J8) or as on-switching signal (jumper on 2-3 of J8).
 No high currents have to be switched – a small SPST switch is ok.
 A switch inside the housing would be connected to 3-4 of J8.
 If an external switch is used to cut of the supply directly, apply a jumper to 2-3 of J8.

 All digital inputs are protected and made of constant current sinks.
 Therefore, the input is inverted, so that either NC pushbuttons may be used or the Arduino firmware may be modified.

-The RS485 port is like what is also available with a cheap USB-RS485 stick based on a CH340 driver.

-The 4 port USB hub connects the tablet/Notebook via either CN2 (PushIn) or CN8/CN13/TO_PC (USB-C) to the RTK-GNSS receiver and to the Nano or ESP32, the CANtact hardware, the RS-485 port or the internal 2 USB-A socket or the external USB-C socket.
-These alternatives are possible:

-- USB1:  Arduino Nano Clone

-- USB2:  ESP32 - dual-RTK or single Ardusimple RTK board

-- USB3:  Section control PCB addon

-- USB4:    External

 All voltage and I/O functions are equipped with LEDs.